Langaha pseudoalluaudi: Diet

 There are no observations about what what L. pseudoalluaudi predates upon.
 However, a closely related snake species, Langaha madagascariensis, has been observed eating lizards and small mice.
 It is hypothesized that L. pseudoalluadi would have a similar diet.

 Reproduction

-Like others in its genus, L. pseudoalluaudi is oviparous.
+Consistent with its genus, L. pseudoalluaudi is oviparous.
 The only observation about reproductive output showed that a female had a clutch size of three eggs.